 Lymphoma is another word for lymph node cancer, which is responsible for approximately 5% of all cancers.
-As with any cancer, if a physician can diagnose it in the early stages, the success rate is a higher and the treatment is often shorter.
+As with any cancer, if a physician can diagnose it in the early stages, the success rate is higher, and the treatment is often shorter.

 Other areas that lymph nodes can be found are along the torso, thighs, chest, and deep in the body.
 In addition to swollen nodes, the following can be signs of lymph node cancer: